DanYT2/pythonTutorial/notes.md

 | .count('parameter')         | Returns the number of times an item appears on a list            |
 | .insert(index, 'parameter') | Inserts into the specified index the value passed as a parameter |
 | .remove('parameter')        | Removes the parameter from the list                              |

+### Tuples

+Declared similarly to lists but use parenthesis instead of square brackets

+tuple = (1,2)

+They are used to store immutable values i.e. Those that can't be changed